 How Do You Load A Dry Shipping Container?

 A dry shipping container is a container that is used for 90% of all shipments worldwide.
 The dry shipping containers’ standard sizes are 20’, 40’, and 40’ HC container sizes.
-Each size has different payload weights and loading size limits, so when you prepare to load your container, what container size you choose will make a huge difference in the actual container loading.
+Each size has different payload weights and loading size limits, so when you prepare to load your container, the container size you choose will make a huge difference in the actual container loading.

 To find out more about loading a dry shipping container, you can read our blog on 10 Tips On Loading A Dry Shipping Container, What You Need To Know by clicking here.